U.S. Open, 2016

 “It’s tremendously exciting for us to be able to offer our students this opportunity.
 We’re very grateful to the USA TODAY Network for this partnership,” he said.
 “Also, the chance to cover the Open in Pennsylvania and at one of the most challenging courses in American golf just made it that much more special.”

-College of Communications alumnus Pete Kowalski was also at the U.S. Open, serving as the director of championship communications for the United States Golf Association.
+Bellisario College alumnus Pete Kowalski was also at the U.S. Open, serving as the director of championship communications for the United States Golf Association.
 Another alum, PR pro Rob Boulware, served as a member of Kowalski's team of volunteers at the event.

 The students work appeared across the country.
 Here's a sampling: